niaid/NGS_Intro/notes/locus.md

 ## list all loaded modules
 module list
-## search for module versions - replace fastqc with whatever program you are using
+## search for module versions
-module avail fastqc
+module avail modulename
+## get info on module
+module info modulename

 ## close your interactive session or log out of locus
 exit